awecode/nuxt-better-auth-layer/README.md

 ### Migrate database

-An example drizzle integration with sqlite is provided in the layer in the file `layers/auth/server/utils/auth.ts`.
+An example drizzle integration with sqlite is provided in the layer in the file `server/utils/auth.ts`.
 You can use this as a starting point to integrate with your own database.
 Use the following to generate the schema and migrate the database.
-Change the schema file paths to match your own.
+Change the schema file paths to match your own if necessary.

 ```bash
 pnpx drizzle-kit push